 Both Musk and Zuckerberg are also investing in the neurotech boom and plan to be in your brain soon.
 Zuckerberg explained in 2016 that direct contact with the mind was the ideal interaction for his social media platform.
 Now, Facebook neuroscientists are working out how mind-reading will fit into the system, among other nifty innovations.
 Job postings for this project seek “impatient” futurists.

-Are these the guys we want messing with our minds?
 But since young Zuckerberg’s impatience led to the creation of a platform that’s apparently easily manipulated by rogue agents who influenced national elections in the UK and US with fake news, he might be better off seeking patient futurists, who would take time to form a cohesive worldview before foisting it upon us.
 Or, if his new hires are going to be impatient, perhaps he should look for futurists who will feel urgency about debunking ill-conceived programs rather than just pushing them out for public use.

 As for Musk, last year he made a bet on what he called the “merger of biological intelligence and machine intelligence,” starting Neuralink in San Francisco, a company developing “ultra high bandwidth” BMIs “to connect humans and computers.”
 According to the company’s remarkably spare website, it’s currently seeking “exceptional engineers and scientists.”
 The primary criteria is “talent and drive.”